pieroproietti/penguins-eggs/documents/luks-filesystem.squashfs.md

 ## backup

-Well trying to create and include luks-users-data in the iso...
+Well trying to create and include luks-eggs-backup in the iso...

 If we pass --backup option in the produce command, then:

  sudo eggs produce --fast

- sudo dd if=/dev/zero of=luks-users-data bs=1 count=0 seek=1G
+ sudo dd if=/dev/zero of=luks-eggs-backup bs=1 count=0 seek=1G

- sudo cryptsetup luksFormat luks-users-data
+ sudo cryptsetup luksFormat luks-eggs-backup

- sudo cryptsetup luksOpen luks-users-data eggs-users-data
+ sudo cryptsetup luksOpen luks-eggs-backup eggs-users-data

  sudo mkfs.ext4 /dev/mapper/eggs-users-data